nilsbunger/parcel-browser/README.md

-# Parsnip
+# Parcel Browser
-Home3 application for evaluating parcels for upzoning.
+This is an application for evaluating parcels for upzoning in California based on California YIMBY laws from 2019-2023.

 # Other files